"Model Sail Boat Building: 45inch Star R/C Sailing Model"

 Important to note that he Star 45 Class specifically excludes radio equipment, sail controls and batteries (power cells) from being considered ballast.
 The use of Velcro or similar quick release fasteners is prohibited as methods of mounting ballast.
 However batteries (power cells) which are not ballast can be mounted with Velcro allowing them to be placed within the hull to change the weight distribution.
 A battery pack can be made up of AAA,AA, C, D and gel cells.
 Their placement with the hull can trim the hull's weight distribution.
 When deciding on the hatches for your model keep in mind access not only to radio and servos but also access to battery mounting locations.

+How to make your own keel bulb is an open item.
+Jim Adams wrote that he make a plug from balsa and finished it to a smooth finish.
 Then, using two aluminum pans (the kind that you throw away).
 He fills the first one with plaster.
 Having heavily waxed the balsa-bulb immerses it in the plaster half way to the bulb center line.
 Using two pins through the center to hold it down he lets the plaster harden.
 Then he pulls out the balsa-plug covers the mold with (plastic) Saran wrap over places the waxed balsa-plug back in the mold.

 Now comes the fun part.
 You may need to use rubber bands to hold the plug in place.
 Fill the second pan with plaster and lay the original plaster mold on top of the second plaster filled pan.
 It is kind of messy but it works.
 When the second half hardens (about two hours) pull them apart.
 You will need to plug any holes.
 Cut in a spur (looks like a funnel) big enough to pour in the lead).
 Create small air vents on the side that is on the same side/end the pour hole the mold.
 Air must vent when the mold is filled.
 Pouring molten lead is dangerous.
 The plaster mold which Jim Describes must be absolutely dry and free of moisture or the lead can spray out of the spur.
 The hot lead hitting a cold mold can splash back.
 Wear safety glasses and gloves, and body coverings.